wmdestaf/Blackjack/README.md

 # Blackjack
-Welcome to the Casio de Monte-Carlo!
+Welcome to the Casino de Monte-Carlo!